The PERFECT long weekend…

 Service with a smile

 It is a mandatory requirement for all divers to have insurance which covers scuba diving activities equivalent to their diving qualification, including emergency evacuation and recompression chamber costs.
+Please check our Insurance page for possible suitable options.

-PHI PHI ISLANDS
+KOH PHI PHI

-Located in Phang-Nga bay about 45km east of Phuket and 30km south west of Krabi, two breathtaking limestone islands make up Koh Phi Phi; the largest island of Phi Phi Don being a few kilometres north of Phi Phi Lae.
+Laying in Phang-Nga bay about 45km east of Phuket and 30km southwest of Krabi, two breathtaking limestone islands make up the greater part of Moo Koh Phi Phi; the largest island of Phi Phi Don being a few kilometres north of Phi Phi Lae.
+Limestone cliffs rise vertically into the sky, where the trees take over.
+There are many beaches, coves, and bays which make for dramatic scenery to enjoy during surface intervals.

+There are many, many dive sites around the Phi Phi island group, many consisting of wall dives, the limestone dropping to depth ranges between 10m and 25m.
 The walls can have gorgonian fans, soft corals and coral bushes and interesting rock formations and swim throughs.
 At the base of these walls there are often hard coral gardens to explore.
-You can expect a great amount of fish life, including lionfish, wrasse, moorish idols, angelfish, rays, trevallies.
+You can expect a great amount of fish life, including lionfish, wrasse, Moorish idols, angelfish, rays, trevallies.
 Also keep an eye out for leopard sharks sleeping on the sandy bottoms or blacktip reef sharks cruising the reefs.
 Turtles can also quite commonly be seen here.
+Lastly, check the fans and bushes for tigertail seahorses and harlequin ghost pipefish.

 KING CRUISER